nevencaplar/AGN-Variability-Simulations/README.md

 ---

-Parameter which determines if you are using broken power-law or Gaussian description for the PDF.
-If you are using broken power-law, Gaussian parameters are ignored and vice-versa.
+Parameter which determines if you are using broken power-law or log-normal description for the PDF.
+If you are using broken power-law, log-normal parameters are ignored and vice-versa.

 	PDF_in=1

-- PDF_in: 1 for broken power-law PDF and 0 for Gaussian PDF
+- PDF_in: 1 for broken power-law PDF and 0 for log-normal PDF

 ---